 Greater Manchester Fire and Rescue Service is one of the largest outside London with over 2,100 members of staff and 41 stations.
-It covers an area of approximately 500 square miles and a culturally diverse population of 2.5 million people.
+It covers an area of approximately 500 square miles and a culturally diverse population of over 2.8 million people.

 For over 160 years, Her Majesty’s Inspectorate of Constabulary independently assessed and reported on the efficiency and effectiveness of police forces and policing, in the public interest.